Renault Frégate: Changes

+The 2-litre type 668 engine produced 58 PS at 4,000 rpm.
+Along with a January 1955 facelift, the compression ratio was increased from 6.6:1 to 7:1, bumping power to 64 PS.
+For 1956 (entering production in October 1955) Renault addressed the complaints about the lack of power from the 2-liter engine by introducing the bored out 2141 cc Étendard engine, which produced 77 PS.
+A new, luxurious Grand Pavois trim package was launched the same year.
+The old engine continued to be available in the "Frégate 2 Litres", renamed Caravelle one year later and manufactured until October 1957.
+This was the end of the 2-litre engine in the sedan, but the Domaine (estate version) only changed over to the Étendard engine in February 1959.

-In 1957 a three-speed 'Transfluide' semi-automatic transmission, incorporating a fluid coupling, became an option along with a slightly more powerful version of the 2141 cc engine producing 80 PS due to a compression ratio increase from 7.0:1 to 7,5:1.
+In 1957 a three-speed 'Transfluide' semi-automatic transmission, incorporating a fluid coupling, became an option along with a slightly more powerful version of the 2141 cc engine producing 80 PS due to a compression ratio increase from 7.0:1 to 7.5:1.

 The 1958 models saw another modified front grille.
 The prominent wide chrome oval and horizontal bars were removed to leave only the row of thin bars over which, since 1955, they had been placed.

 Domaine and Manoir

-An estate variant, the Renault Domaine was launched in 1956 and was powered by the 2141 cc Étendard engine.
-A luxury estate, the Renault Manoir was introduced in October 1958, featuring "Transfluide" automatic transmission included in the price.
+An estate variant, the Renault Domaine was launched in 1956, with the 64 PS 2-litre engine.
+From February 1959 it was powered by the 2141 cc Étendard engine.
+A luxury estate, the Renault Manoir was presented in October 1958, featuring "Transfluide" automatic transmission included in the price.